 - More compact: Is smaller (116x68mm vs 124x84mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 70g or 18 percent) and hence easier to carry around.

 - More modern: Is somewhat more recent (announced 1 year and 8 months after the G10).

-Reasons to prefer the Panasonic Lumix DMC-G10:
+Arguments in favor of the Panasonic Lumix DMC-G10:

 - Easier framing: Has an electronic viewfinder for image framing and settings control.

 - Longer lasting: Gets more shots (380 versus 320) out of a single battery charge.